In the beginning

-The 1st Leichhardt Troop of boys scouts was registered in August 1908.
+Swept up in the fervour of the global Scouting movement, the 1st Leichhardt Troop of Boy Scouts was registered in August 1908.
 By the end of that year 1st City, 1st Cleveland Street School, 1st Glebe, 1st Hurstville, 1st Mosman, 1st Neutral Bay, 1st Petersham, 1st Redfern, 1st Woollahra and 1st Toongabbie had joined the new “League of Boy Scouts”.

 It’s not known which of those troops – now known as “groups” in Australia – was the first to form in Sydney.
-In Victoria, it is believed at least one informal troop was formed the previous year following Lieutenant-General Baden-Powell’s successful trial camp in England in August 1907 following correspondence with an Australian boy by one of the camp attendees.
+In Victoria, it is believed at least one informal troop was formed the previous year.
+This followed Lieutenant-General Baden-Powell’s successful trial camp in England in August 1907 and correspondence with an Australian boy by one of the camp attendees.

 Boys in Sydney flocked to form scout troops.
-The 1st Leichhardt’s Kangaroo Patrol was formed first and led by 16-year-old Alec McMillen, who went on to achieve the troop’s first Silver Wolf award.
-Activities were carried out initially from an old shed in James Street which was rented for two shillings and sixpence a week.
+The 1st Leichhardt’s Kangaroo Patrol was formed first in September 1908 and was led by 16-year-old Alec McMillan.
+He went on to achieve the troop’s first Silver Wolf award – the highest award by the Chief Scout for service of the most exceptional nature.
+Originally an award for boys (rather than leaders as it became), it was received for collecting various proficiency badges, the Kings Scout Award and performing a special act of service or gallantry.
+Activities in the Kangaroo Patrol, and the others that soon formed, were carried out initially from an old shed in James Street which was rented for two shillings and sixpence a week.

 J. X. Coutts became leader of the Wallaroo Senior Patrol.
 By this time the troop had moved to a new clubroom in Norton Street rented for four shillings a week.
-Friends and family of the troop which paraded at the Sydney Town Hall in September 1909 to celebrate the first anniversary of the Boy Scouts were offered the opportunity to have their photographs taken by Coutts in the official flyer of the event.
+In September 1909 the troop paraded at the Leichhardt Town Hall before marching to Leichhardt Park to celebrate the first anniversary of the Scout movement in the district.
+The official flyer of the event offered friends and family of the troop the opportunity of having their photographs taken professionally by Coutts.

-While the introduction of compulsory cadet training by the Commonwealth Government had nearly killed off the fledgling scout movement, the successful motion to carry on was made by Coutts in his first public address in 1910 at a special meeting of the administrators of the League of Boy Scouts.
+The introduction of compulsory cadet training by the Commonwealth Government nearly killed off the fledgling Scouting movement, the successful motion to carry on was made by Coutts in his first public address in 1910 at a special meeting of the administrators of the New South Wales Section of the League of Boy Scouts.

-In 1911, when Coutts became scoutmaster on the resignation of Biddles, and within months, the senior scoutmaster on account of his “splendid work”, the troop moved to Renwick Lane where the rent was again two shillings and sixpence a week.
+In 1911 Coutts became Scoutmaster on the resignation of Biddles, and, within months, the Senior Scoutmaster on account of his “splendid work done in connection with the Leichhardt Troop” which by then had amassed 155 badges including two Silver Wolves, six King Scouts and 14 all Round Scouts.
+The troop moved to Renwick Lane, Leichhardt, where the rent was again two shillings and sixpence a week.

 During that year 1st Leichhardt held the first of what would be many hikes.
-In this one, from Como to Wollongong, about 30 boys took part, their belongings lugged on their backs in sugar bags.
+One went from Como to Wollongong, in which about 30 boys took part, their belongings lugged on their backs in sugar bags.

 Hike progress was charted by reporters sending press telegrams to their various organisations for publication the following day.